Eng-AliKazemi/PFS/README.md

 ## 📝 License

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+**This project is licensed under the [Mozilla Public License 2.0 (MPL-2.0)](https://www.mozilla.org/en-US/MPL/2.0/).**

 This means you are free to use, study, share, and modify the software.
-However, if you modify it and run it on a network server to provide a service to others, you must also make your modified source code available to them.
+If you modify any of the MPL-licensed files, you must make the source code of your changes to those specific files available.
+However, you are free to combine this software with your own proprietary code in a larger project without needing to release the source code of your other components.

 For the full license text, please see the [LICENSE.md](LICENSE.md) file.